KJKan/mcfarland/Tutorial.md

 # How to Compare Latent Factor Models and Psychometric Network Models

-This is a short tutorial on how to compare latent factor models and psychomentric network models using the R package Psychonetrics.
+This is a short tutorial on how to compare latent factor models and psychometric network models using the R package Psychonetrics.

 The tutorial accompanies the paper Kan, KJ, de Jonge, H, van der Maas, HLJ, Levine, SZ, & Epskamp, S. (2020).
 How to Compare Latent Factor Models and Psychometric Network Models.
 A comment on McFarland.
 Journal of Intelligence.                                    #

 We illustrate
-- how a network can be extracted from the data from one sample and fitted on the data of another sample.
+- How a network can be extracted from the data from one sample and fitted on the data of another sample.
-     - In other words, we illustrate how to test if a network replicates.
+     - In other words, we test if a network replicates.
-- the statistics of that network can be compared to the fit statistics of (various) factor models.
+- How the statistics of that network can be compared to the fit statistics of (various) factor models.

-Factor models considered are:
+Factor models fitted are those that were considered by McFarland (2020):
-- a measurement model
+- A measurement model
-- a 2nd order g model
+- A (second order) g model
-- a bifactor model
+- A bifactor model

-The data concern WAIS US data and WAIS Hungary data.
+The data concern WAIS US data and WAIS Hungary data (used in the network analyses of Kan, van der Maas & Levine, 2019 and Schmank et al. 2019, to which McFarland, 2020 refreeerd to).

 # Preparation